-Table 1-4 Certification subcommittees Certification subcommittee Items to be examined Large Wind Turbine Certification Subcommittee [M1] Site conditions assessment (Wind conditions)[M2] Wind turbine (RNA) design evaluation (including site conditions assessment, design basis evaluation and integrated wind load analysis) Support Structure Certification Subcommittee Tower Section Meeting [M3] The Support structure design evaluation (Tower) [including site conditions assessment, design basis evaluation and integrated load analysis] items that deviate from the Guidelines for Design of Wind Turbine Support Structures and Foundation ^[J-05] Support Structure Certification Subcommittee Foundation and Ground Section Meeting [M4] The Support structure design evaluation (Foundation) [including site conditions assessment, design basis evaluation and integrated load analysis] items that deviate from the Guidelines for Design of Wind Turbine Support Structures and Foundation ^[J-05]
+Table 1-4 Certification subcommittee/section meeting Certification subcommittee Items to be examined Large Wind Turbine Certification Subcommittee [M1] Site conditions assessment (Wind conditions) [M2] Wind turbine (RNA) design evaluation (including site conditions assessment, design basis evaluation and integrated wind load analysis) Support Structure Certification Subcommittee Tower Section Meeting [M3] The Support structure design evaluation (Tower) [including site conditions assessment, design basis evaluation and integrated load analysis] items that deviate from the Guidelines for Design of Wind Turbine Support Structures and Foundation ^[J-05] Among the items to be examined by the Tower Section Meeting as deviations from the Guidelines for Design of Wind Turbine Support Structures and Foundation ^[J-05] , the items for which the corresponding design methods have been established are summarized in Annex F. If there is deviation in an item not listed in Annex F, or if a method that is different to the methods listed in Annex F is to be applied, the requirements shall be determined separately by the Tower Section Meeting.
+Support Structure Certification Subcommittee Foundation and Ground Section Meeting [M4] The Support structure design evaluation (Foundation) [including site conditions assessment, design basis evaluation and integrated load analysis] items that deviate from the Guidelines for Design of Wind Turbine Support Structures and Foundation ^[J-05] Among the items to be reviewed by the Foundation and Ground Section Meeting as deviations from the Guidelines for Design of Wind Turbine Support Structures and Foundation ^[J-05] the items for which the corresponding design methods have been established are summarized in Annex G. If there is deviation in an item not listed in Annex G, or if a method that is different to the methods listed in Annex G is to be applied, the requirements shall be determined separately by the Foundation and Ground Section Meeting.